adhaase/Overwatch-cm-360-C-/README.md

 # Overwatch App: cm/360° converter and sensitivity equalizer (C++ version)
 A C++ rendition of my HTML/JS Overwatch cm/360 webapp, utilizing the Qt framework.

 ## Note the current version in this repo is a base implementation WITHOUT the Qt framework.
-The Qt version will be up soon!
+The Qt version is being worked on!

 For now, you can run this application (version 0.1 just runs in the console) by downloading the executable .exe file in this repository. **Your device may provide a warning upon trying to open the executable.
 Don't worry, the file is safe to open!**